shamil-sadigov/Imagegram/docs/Decision on cursor-based-navigation.md

-# How cursor-based navigation works
+# How cursor-based navigation implemented

 Client should be able to retrieve posts via cursor-based pagination, and posts should be sorted by the number of comments (desc).